 Pollution is carried in rainwater.
-When it rains all the rainwater that is not absorbed into the ground (or evaporated) carries any contaminants that may be distributed on lawns, streets, roofs, and parking lots and straight to the waters surrounding the island either directly over the beaches or street ends or through pipes or wells.
-Pollution reduction and treatment is needed to reduce the amount of contamination flowing into the nearshore waters in which we swim and fish.
+When it rains, all the rainwater that is not absorbed into the ground (or evaporated) carries any contaminants that may be distributed on lawns, streets, roofs, and parking lots and straight to the waters surrounding the island either directly over the beaches or street ends or through pipes or wells.
+Pollution reduction and treatment are needed to reduce the amount of contamination flowing into the nearshore waters in which we swim and fish.

-Goal of Stormwater Piping
+The goal of Stormwater Piping

 The City immediately took action to implement the elements outlined in the plan.
-Although the city has taken great strides in recent years to reduce illicit discharges, we welcome this opportunity to further develop systems and educational elements that will improve our Outstanding Florida Waters.
+Although the city has taken great strides in recent years to reduce illicit discharges, we welcome this opportunity to develop further systems and educational elements that will improve our Outstanding Florida Waters.
 Highlights of the program are:

 - Construction site best management practice ordinance and inspection

 - Detection and elimination of illicit discharges through inspection and codes